Close

 5. Upload Required Documentation

-The sponsor uploads digital copies of all supporting documents (we'll detail these in the next section).
-High-quality, clear scans prevent rejection—blurry passport copies are the #1 avoidable mistake.
+The sponsor uploads digital copies of all supporting documents.
+Required documents include a valid passport that will not expire in the next six months, two recent passport photographs with a white background, and an invitation letter from the sponsor in Kuwait.
+High-quality, clear scans prevent rejection—blurry passport copies are the number one avoidable mistake.

 6. Pay Application Fees